“Stand erect and raise your heads because your redemption is at hand.” Luke 21:28.

 We are in Advent, this Sunday, and perhaps every day of our lives, as we wait.

 You are waiting at Monterey Airport for the aircraft on a rainy or foggy early morning — with the hope that your scheduled flight to SFO, LAX, PHX or DEN will arrive on time and take you to your destination on the globe.

-You are in the “waiting room” of a hospital for the pending news from a surgeon about the emergency operation performed on a parent or close friend.
+You are in the “waiting room” of a hospital.
+While waiting for the news from a surgeon about the emergency operation performed on a parent or close friend,

 You are anticipating the noon mail and the business-sized envelope – that confirms your selection to the college or university of your choice.
 Please note: the telltale sign is a thick envelope, rather than a thin one.

-Advent is a time of anticipation and waiting, so much like the tuning of an orchestra, where just before the conductor walks on stage – that first moment of sound, coming in every direction.
+Advent is a time of anticipation.
+So much like the tuning of an orchestra, where just before the conductor walks on stage – that first moment of sound, coming in every direction.

 So it’s Advent, a waiting time, and one that occupies our lives in very particular ways — the comforting sounds of a Christmas Carol, or the notice on the airport departure screen, or a kind hospital nurse with an assuring message, or any sign of the mail truck.